Laradock is a Docker-based PHP development environment.

 $ composer create-project --prefer-dist laravel/laravel blog

-Then enter the blog directory, set up the database connection in env, and create the host record.
+Then go into the blog directory, configure the database connection in the environment file, and create the host record.

 DB_CONNECTION=mysql